Constellation Data Transmission Protocol#

 Any data message must be enclosed by the begin-of-run message and end-of-run message of the current measurement.
 If a CDTP host receives a data message before the begin-of-run message, or if it receives a data message after the end-of-run message, the user MUST be notified and further reception of messages SHALL be blocked until action has been taken.

-The message header frame MUST be encoded according to the MessagePack specification.
-It SHALL contain two strings, followed by a 64-bit timestamp, a one-byte message type identifier, a 64-bit integer and a map.
+Any CDTP message SHALL be sent as a single ZeroMQ message.
+The message MUST be encoded according to the MessagePack specification.
+It SHALL contain two strings, followed by a one-byte message type identifier encoded as integer, and an array.

-The first string MUST contain the protocol identifier, which SHALL consist of the letters ‘C’, ‘D’, ‘T’ and ‘P’, followed by the protocol version number, which SHALL be %x01.
+The first string MUST contain the protocol identifier, which SHALL consist of the letters ‘C’, ‘D’, ‘T’ and ‘P’, followed by the protocol version number, which SHALL be %x02.

 The second string SHOULD contain the name of the sending CDTP host.

-The 64-bit integer SHALL contain the message sequence number of the sender, i.e. a monotonically incremented number that represents the number of messages sent since the beginning of the measurement.
+The integer SHALL contain the data record sequence number.
+It SHOULD be monotonically incremented number that represents the number of data records in DATA messages sent since the beginning of the measurement, starting with 1.

 The map MAY contain a sequence of key-value pairs.
 The key MUST be of string-type and the values MAY be any of the types supported by the MessagePack specification.